Generalized saturation game: -saturation games

 For $n=7$, Max as first makes sure that after his second move one of the two cases holds: either there is a triangle, in which case the game is reduced to $[4]_2$, or there are three isolated edges.
 In the latter case Mini's next move creates a long path, that Max closes into a cycle in his following move, ensuring a zero deficit.

-If $n=7$ and Max is second, he can complete a $P_3$ in his first move.
-Then he can make sure that after his second move, the graph is either a triangle and an isolated edge, which by Observation~\ref{o:first_move} reduces to $[4]_1$, or it is a $C_4$, which reduces to $[3]_2$. \end{proof}
+If $n=7$ and Max is second, he can complete a copy of $P_3$ in his first move.
+Then he can make sure that after his second move, the graph is either a triangle and an isolated edge, which by Observation~\ref{o:first_move} reduces to $[4]_1$, or it is a copy of $C_4$, which reduces to $[3]_2$. \end{proof}

 We need to look at another three finite cases to complete a base for our general argument.

 \begin{lem} $[12]_2, [11]_1, [8]_2 \leq -1$. \end{lem}

 \begin{proof} We show that in all three games Mini can guarantee a negative deficit, by applying the Minimax Algorithm (see, e.g.,~\cite{RN}).
 We need to demonstrate that for each of the three games, every possible move of Max has one response of Mini that leads to a game position with a negative deficit, recursively for the whole game tree.